Tonguardorg/devdoc/ongoing-monitoring.md

 }
 ```

-Default trigger risk score value is `80`.
+The default trigger risk score value is `80`.
 If you want to have it different, specify `custom_parameter` from 0 to 100 like so

 ```"custom_parameter": {"risk_threshold": 100}```

-Note that you can add several rules with same notify url, but different parameters - or vice versa.
+Note that you can add several rules with the same notify URL, but different parameters - or vice versa.

-5. Using access token get the list of your available rules
+5. Using the access token get the list of your available rules

 ```
 GET /v1/monitoring/user_rule